 Health Care Professionals

-In 2019 Tick Free NH conducted a health care professional survey to ascertain current practices and level of need for educational materials on tickborne disease.
-These materials were then created from what we heard health care professionals identify as needed to increase and enhance the conversations they have with their patients around tickborne disease prevention.
+In 2019 Tick Free NH surveyed health care professionals to ascertain current practices and level of need for educational materials on tickborne disease.
+These materials were created from what health care professionals identified as needed to increase and enhance the conversations they have with their patients around tickborne disease prevention.
+Please to take this short survey to share your feedback about the Tick Free NH Patient Education Materials.

 Get Involved

-If you are an active or retired healthcare worker from any NH healthcare-related setting, including clinical and non-clinical ones, or are a student or trainee in any healthcare-related discipline in New Hampshire, please support NH Healthcare Workers for Climate Action, a young grassroots and nonpartisan organization!
-As healthcare workers are uniquely positioned to increase public awareness of the links between health and climate change, NHHWCA seek to provide NH healthcare workers the tools to educate and mobilize the public in support of climate solutions to improve health for all.
+If you are an active or retired healthcare worker from any NH healthcare-related setting, including clinical and non-clinical ones, or are a student or trainee in any healthcare-related discipline in New Hampshire, please support NH Healthy Climate, a young grassroots and nonpartisan organization!
+As healthcare workers are uniquely positioned to increase public awareness of the links between health and climate change, NH Healthy Climate seeks to provide NH healthcare workers the tools to educate and mobilize the public in support of climate solutions to improve health for all, including reducing exposure to vector-borne diseases.

 Join the Tick Free NH Council

 The Tick Free NH Council is an advisory group that convenes quarterly to prioritize prevention activities and identify and leverage partnerships in tickborne disease prevention.
 Tick Free NH is a donor-funded project which provides education and resources at no-cost to all New Hampshire residents to help them protect themselves from tick encounters.
-Contact us for more information.
+Contact us for more information about the council and Subscribe to Tick Free NH to keep in touch and up-to-date.

 Other Resources

 The Centers for Disease Control and Prevention offer a TickBorne Diseases of the United States Reference Manual for Health Care Providers.
-As well as a set of Tickborne Disease Continuing Education Modules online that focus on treatment and testing.
+The CDC also offers a set of online Tickborne Disease Continuing Education Modules that focus on treatment and testing.

 The New Hampshire Division of Public Health Services released a Health Alert for health care professionals New Hampshire Tickborne Diseases (TBDs) Update, 2021.